GioF71/tidal-connect/README.md

 ## DietPi

-On DietPi (which I am running on my Asus Tinkerboard), you might need to enabled avahi-daemon, if this is not enabled yet.
+On DietPi (which I am running on my Asus Tinkerboard), you might need to enable avahi-daemon, if this is not enabled yet.
 This can be done by running this command:

 ```text
 sudo apt install avahi-daemon